kosmalex/tiny_processor/README.md

 The program counter can have 4 different future values;

-  1. `0` if the global reset is enabled
+  1. `0` If the global reset is enabled
-  2. `PC + 1` during sequential execution
+  2. `PC + 1` During sequential execution
-  3. `PC` if a stall is present due to spi io operation
+  3. `PC` If a stall is present due to spi io operation
   4. `jmp` This is a destination address, in case of a branch instruction

 #### IMEM